CorneliusNgure/alx-system_engineering-devops/0x15-api/README.md

 ## TASKS
 ### Task 0: Gather data from an API
-    * Write a Python script using the [JSONPlaceholder REST API](https://jsonplaceholder.typicode.com/), for a given employee ID, returns information about his/her TODO list progress.
+    * Write a Python script using the JSONPlaceholder REST API for a given employee ID, returns information about his/her TODO list progress.

     * Requirements:
         * You must use urlib or requests module